 - Document that the risk to the facility has been mitigated.

 The documentation provided by a pest management professional and the QA manager for the facility will be closely scrutinized by regulators and auditors.
-If there is a pest incident or failure, the documentation needs to show that the facility and their pest management partner did everything in their power to prevent it and that the failure has been acted upon and the desired results (i.e. pest elimination) achieved.
+If there is a pest incident or failure, the documentation needs to show that the facility and its pest management partner did everything in their power to prevent it and that the failure has been acted upon and the desired results (i.e. pest elimination) achieved.

 While pest management professionals are accountable for their work, food processing clients are ultimately responsible for the pest management program within their facilities.
 A big part of that responsibility is documentation.